CBC insider EXPOSES ‘bias’ and ‘intimidation’ at network

 Tamara Lich

-After becoming a central figure during the 2022 Freedom Convoy protests in Ottawa, Tamara Lich emerged as one of the most recognizable voices challenging Canada’s pandemic response.
-Thrust into the national spotlight as the movement unfolded and the federal government invoked the Emergencies Act, Lich faced the consequences of government overreach firsthand.
-Now reporting with Rebel News, she draws on that experience to cover government actions and political movements with a focus on stories often dismissed or distorted by legacy media.
+After becoming a central figure in the 2022 Freedom Convoy protests in Ottawa, Tamara Lich emerged as one of the most recognizable voices challenging Canada's pandemic response.
+As the federal government invoked the Emergencies Act, Lich found herself at the centre of a national debate over civil liberties and government power.
+She is also the author of the bestselling book Hold The Line: My Story From The Heart of The Freedom Convoy.
+Now reporting for Rebel News, she covers politics, government actions, and grassroots movements across Canada.

 COMMENTS